-Students who have lost or misplaced a book, a coat, or another item should check the lost & found box in the Forum.
+Students who have lost or misplaced a book, a coat, or another item should check the Lost & Found.
 Items not claimed by the end of each term will be discarded or donated to Goodwill.
 Students may not use another student's materials without permission from the owner.